neilbalch/nginx-rtmp/README.md

 # nginx-rtmp-server
-NGINX based RTMP server using nginx-rtmp-module
+NGINX based RTMP server using nginx-rtmp-module. _For full HD streaming, it is recomended to run the server off of a min 1Gbps capable NIC._

 ## Synopsys
 This is a basic RTMP streaming server that ingests RTMP streams and outputs video to a web server for Internet browser use within the local NAT layer.
 It utilizes NGINX with the [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module) to host the RTMP server itself and to host the web server for the flash based player.
 Streams are dumped to a file @ “/home/gmstv/announcements”.
 HLS is implimented to enable playback on Apple mobile devices.